DataQualityCommittee/dqc_us_rules/tests/test_suite/readme.md

     9. list of any blocked error codes for contrived testing circumstances which would raise other error codes in performing the indicated error check.

-### Index File

-Included in the directory is an index file listing the location of the variation file.
-The variation file can be read to determine which test cases to run with for a rule.

 ### Test Cases

 Each test case is contained in a directory called CASE_xxx.
 Each file contains  a set of XBRL files that represent an individual test case.
 These test cases are XBRL 2.1 valid.